-At the time of the most recent strategy review, the Trustees expected to generate a return over the long-term of c.0.5% per annum (net of expenses) above a portfolio of long-dated UK Government bonds (which are considered to change in value in a similar way to the Scheme's liability values).
-This return is a 'best estimate' of future returns that has been arrived at given the Scheme's asset allocation.
+At the time of the most recent strategy review, the Trustees expected to generate a return over the long-term of 0.3% per annum (net of expenses) above a portfolio of long-dated UK Government bonds (which are considered to change in value in a similar way to the Scheme's liability values).
+This return is a 'best estimate' of future returns that has been arrived at given the Scheme's longer-term asset allocation and in the light of advice from the Trustees' advisors.